 In any case, it’s the perfect salad to make this summer- especially if you are entertaining or needing something to bring to a potluck.
 Enjoy!

-- 5 ears fresh white sweet corn (I used bi-color)
+- 5 ears fresh white or bi-color sweet corn

 - 1 cup fresh blueberries